souffle-lang/souffle-lang.github.io/pages/docs/directives.md

 ![Directive](https://souffle-lang.github.io/img/directive.svg)

+A directive changes the I/O or execution behaviour for a relation or a list or relations.
+The relation qualifier specifies the type of the directive, i.e., input, output, printsize, and limitsize.
+Relations in a directive are separated by a comma symbol.
+Each directive may have parameters.
+The parameters can be ommitted.
+Parameters are listed in parenthesis.
+Parameter has an identifier which is assigned a directive value.

 ```ebnf
 directive ::= directive_qualifier qualified_name ( ',' qualified_name )* ( '(' ( IDENT '=' directive_value ( ',' IDENT '=' directive_value )* )? ')' )?
 ```

 ### Directive Qualifier

+A directive qualifier defines the type of the directive.

 ![Directive Qualifier](https://souffle-lang.github.io/img/directive_qualifier.svg)